-We're lucky at BYU that we have our very own Research and Writing Center.
-They can help you with any stage of the writing process from selecting a topic to citing sources to synthesis.
+We're lucky at BYU that we even have our very own Social Science-specific Writing Center: the FHSS Writing Lab.
+They know Literature Reviews well and can help you with any stage of the writing process from selecting a topic to citing sources to synthesis.
+If you have more general writing questions (or if you need an appointment after 5pm), you can also go to the main BYU Research & Writing Center.
+They also offer online appointments.
 If you're not on our campus, look up your school's writing center.